true-async/php-true-async-rfc/true-async-api-rfc.md

 ## Backward Compatibility
 Full backward compatibility is maintained:
-- `API` is disabled by default — no behavior changes without explicit backend registration
+- The `API` is always available and does not change PHP’s behavior if the extension is not activated and not used.
 - No new special functions are being added to PHP
 - Existing extensions remain unaffected unless they opt-in to async functionality
 - `CancellationException` is a new root exception, not extending `Exception`,